Justices of the Peace Act 1361: Breach of the peace

-Binding over orders originate from the Justices of the Peace Act 1361.
+Binding over orders originate from the act.
 A person can be taken to court to be bound over, formally known as being bound over to keep the peace, after 2013, the specifics of what a person cannot do is tighter and clearly defined on the bind-over order.
 A breach of the peace is a civil law case, although it uses the criminal standard of proof 'beyond reasonable doubt'.
-After 7 October 2013, the Criminal Practice Direction [2013] EWCA Crim 1631 contain the full court procedures for Binding over orders for any matter, including breach of the peace.
+After 7 October 2013, the Criminal Practice Direction [2013] EWCA Crim 1631 contain the full court procedures for binding over orders for any matter, including breach of the peace.

 A person must agree to be bound over.
 In a magistrates' court, a person refusing to be bound over is dealt with under the Magistrates' Courts Act 1980, and liable to imprisonment up to a maximum of six months or until they comply with the order.
 In the Crown Court, such a refusal is dealt with as contempt of court.